 Crockpot Buffalo Chicken Dip

-This cheesy hot Crockpot Buffalo Chicken Dip is a classic football party recipe, and it’s crazy easy to make.
+This cheesy hot Crockpot Buffalo Chicken Dip is a classic football party recipe, and it’s really easy to make.
 Plus, making it in the slow cooker frees up your stove for other recipes!

 Let’s make it!